+35725368683

 According to the laws of Cyprus, there are 4 types of intellectual property:

 A trademark is intended to distinguish one company’s products and services from others’ products and services.
-A trademark can be a word, shape, image, sound, color, or any combination of the above.
+A trademark can be a word, shape, image, sound, colour, or any combination of the above.
 You can read more about trademarks in this article.

 An industrial design protects the appearance of a product or a part of it.